How Much Is Half A Pound Of Cheese

 • Milk Type: Cheese made from cow's milk is generally less expensive than that made from goat's milk or sheep's milk.
 These latter milks often yield smaller quantities of cheese, contributing to higher prices.

 • Production Method: Some cheeses require specialized techniques, aging processes, or unique ingredients, adding to their cost.
-For instance, Roquefort, a blue cheese, requires specific caves and aging processes, driving up its price.
+To give you an idea, Roquefort, a blue cheese, requires specific caves and aging processes, driving up its price.

 • Aging: Aged cheeses, like extra-aged cheddar or Parmesan, generally command higher prices due to the time and care involved in their production.
 The longer the aging process, the more concentrated the flavor, and the higher the price.